Departments of Bolivia

 See the Provinces of Bolivia page.

 The departments are divided into 112 provincias (provinces).
 The provinces are subdivided into secciones de provincias (sections or subprovinces).
 The sections are further subdivided into cantones (cantons).
 A 1995 book says there were 301 sections and 1,408 cantons.
-There are also administrative divisions known as municipios (municipalities), but they are only defined in urban areas.
-This document says that there were 324 municipalities as of 2002-06-30.
-Among them there were ten newly-created municipalities (since 1999) which had not been completely demarcated yet.
+There are also administrative divisions known as municipios (municipalities).
+According to older sources, the municipalities were only defined in urban areas; however, the 2012 census report shows that the sum of the populations of the municipalities equals the total population of Bolivia.

 The first three digits of the NUTE codes represent an arbitrary set of statistical areas.
 101 is Occidental (Western), 102 is Oriental (Eastern), and 103 is Central.